ChirasAdrian/manual_testing_portofolio/README.md

 API Documentation: https://orangehrm.github.io/orangehrm-api-doc/

-The final project will be split into 2 sections: Testing section and SQL section
+The final project will be split into 2 sections: Testing section and SQL section.

 Tools used: Jira, Zephyr Squad, Postman, MySQL;

+# Functional specifications